PascalBod/embedded-systems-for-ML/practice-sessions/11-Start-task/README.md

-# Exercise 11 - Creating an starting a task
+# Practice session 11 - Creating an starting a task

-## Purpose of the exercise
+## Purpose of the practice session

 Build and run the Silicon Labs FreeRTOS sample application which makes a LED blink.